yanray/Black_Hat_Cats/docs/labs/phase_1/Phase1.md

 Pick up a Parallax Servo ![](Servo.jpg)
 **Reminder** *Red Line = Vcc, Black Line = GND, White Line = Signal*

 Unlike a regular servo that is usually limited to 180 degrees and control the angle, a continuous servo (like the one used for this lab) can be controlled with direction and speed.
-See video below.

 Click File -> Examples -> Servo -> knop   to open your demo coding.
 Then we connect our coding before with Servo.
 To make Servo move, we connect **Step 3**, **Step 4**, **Step 5**.